Mosal27/Mini-Project/README.md

 - Delete a file.

 # Error
-errors will be displayed in the console.log
+Errors will be displayed in the console.log